 Applications are made online through Flexi-Grant®, an electronic application system run by the Royal Society.
 You must have a strong research project and a UK Co-applicant.

-Applications for all Newton International Fellowships should be made online through the Royal Society's Electronic Grant Application and Processing system Flexi-Grant®.
+Applications for all Newton International Fellowships should be made online through the Royal Society's new Electronic Grant Application and Processing system Flexi-Grant®.

 You should also be aware that an application is made jointly by you and your proposed UK Co-applicant.
-Please note that no help in finding a UK Co-applicant will be provided by either of the two implementing academies.
+Please note that no help in finding a UK Co-applicant will be provided by either of the three implementing academies.
 You need to have agreed a research project with your proposed UK Co-applicant before you apply.

 You will be asked to identify two independent referees who are familiar with your area of research.
 You should send them a copy of your application; please make sure that they are aware of the main features of your proposal.